 Why You'll Love This Recipe

 - You're avoiding harmful ingredients that might be in a store-bought dog cake.
+This recipe for a dog friendly cake skips all the preservatives and extra ingredients!

 - It will help celebrate your pup's special day.
+These Funfetti Cookie Sandwiches are a fun way for your to celebrate along side your dog.

 Ingredients

 - Peanut Butter will add flavor to the cake (what dog doesn't love peanut butter?) and provide healthy fat.
 Find a brand that does not contain xylitol, it is toxic to dogs.
+I highly recommend using a natural peanut butter made with only peanuts and salt.
+You can use the extra peanut butter to make these Peanut Butter Chocolate Lava Cakes!

 - Apples also add flavor and are a good source of vitamins.
 Be sure to remove the core and seeds completely.